Heritage Site Plaque

-Later in the 1860s, James McChesney, a Christian public school teacher, re-organized a Sunday School program in the brick school which spawned renewed interest in the Methodist church.
+Later in the 1860s, James McChesney, a Christian public school teacher, re-organized a Sunday School program in the brick schoolhouse which spawned renewed interest in the Methodist church.
 Rev. Painter, a Congregational Church Pastor from East Troy, was assigned to the Waterford circuit in 1869, becoming the first official minister.
-He came to Waterford to live and occupied the parlor room of the Edward Groat home which was only a few doors to the west of the church.
+He came to Waterford to live and occupied the parlor room of the Edward Groat home which was two homes west of the church.
 There, they would hold the first prayer meeting in the parlor room with four devoted Methodists, Rev. Painter, Mr. and Mrs. E.M.
 Groat, and George W. Stone.2

 E.M.
 Groat Home ca. 1890’s.
 Originally built ca. 1850’s – Site of first ME parsonage and meeting – Waterford Public Library – wpl00088.bib

-As the group grew, they moved to the new grade school completed in 1868 which was on the site of the original brick school.
-They continued to grow and prosper until the school facilities were no longer large enough to comfortably accommodate them.
-Again, the Congregationalists invited the Methodists to use of their facilities, but they turned it down.
+As the group grew, they moved to the new grade school completed in 1868 which was on the site of the original brick schoolhouse.
+They continued to grow and prosper until the facilities were no longer large enough to comfortably accommodate them.
+Again, the Congregationalists invited the Methodists to use of their facilities, but were turned down.